Updated: Sep 19

 As well as enjoying it from the outside you can also wander in and explore.
 Perhaps book tickets for a classical music concert or see what exhibitions are currently on.
 There is always something happening and the café serves great coffee in a buzzy atmosphere.

 Many excellent art galleries have moved into the disused factories of the harbor too.
 These large-scale industrial buildings make really great spaces for enjoying art.
 The ultra-modern Kling & Bang is a must, as well as Stúdíó Ólafur Elíasson.
 Here you will be able to gain an insight into the creative process of this unique designer.
 Then there is the Reykjavik Art Museum as well as the nearby independent gallery i8.
 Both deserve to be visited if you have the time.

 Old Harbor Reykjavik restaurants, bars & Cafes

-Eating and drinking is another popular pursuit in the area.
+Eating and drinking are other popular pursuits in the area.
 From high-end restaurants to quirky diners there will be something to suit every palate and wallet.
-For a unique take on the traditional cuisine of Iceland head to Matur og Drykkur.
+When visiting Reykjavík, head to Matur og Drykkur for a unique take on the traditional cuisine of Iceland.
 You’ll need to book in advance for this exceptional concept dining experience.